taskforceheadbanger/Arma3-Server-Administration/README.md

 ## Headless Client Setup
 This is where things get tricky, we need to make a parameter file for the Werthless Headless Module mod.
+The best way for us to do this is for you to follow the original instructions from Werthless (SUCH A GOOD GUY) himself.